mdkmax/meps/meps/README.md

 ## Design

-MEPS uses Python and Flask, a microframework, to send mail through multiple mail servers.
+MEPS uses Python and Flask, a microframework, to send email through multiple email servers.

 Python was chosen for its simplicity, plentiful libraries, and ease of use around servers and testing.